nwthomas/programming-resources/tips/technology-resources.md

 - [Regex 101](https://regex101.com/) - A resource that allows you to write regex and receive live readouts on what it does and the effects on a test string
 - [Regexr](https://regexr.com/) - Another resource for building regex expressions and understanding what they do

+## Solidity

+- [Crypto Zombies](https://cryptozombies.io/en/lesson/1/chapter/3) - A free game to teach you the basics (and some intermediate) parts of the Solidity programming language

 ## Studying and Productivity